pytgcalls/pytgcalls/README.md

 ## Key Contributors
 * <b><a href="https://github.com/Laky-64">@Laky-64</a> (DevOps Engineer, Software Architect):</b>
-    * Played a crucial role in developing PyTgCalls being an ex developer of pyservercall and of tgcallsjs.
+    * Played a crucial role in developing PyTgCalls being an ex-developer of pyservercall and of tgcallsjs.
     * Automation with GitHub Actions
 * <b><a href="https://github.com/kuogi">@kuogi</a> (Senior UI/UX designer, Documenter):</b>
     * As a Senior UI/UX Designer, Kuogi has significantly improved the user interface of our documentation,